 One way of controlling pests is to use beneficial insects like ladybugs, lacewings, and parasitic wasps.
-Damsel bugs are beneficial and you should encourage them in your organic garden.
+Damsel bugs are also beneficial and you should encourage them in your garden.

 Natural means of pest control are part of the organic response to defend a garden from pests.
 The Damsel Bug (or nabid bug) helps keep bad insects under control.

-The word ‘bug’ is often used for a variety of insects but DBs are friendly bugs in the order Hemiptera, from the family Nabidae .
-There are hundreds of different species in this order, but most are great predators, feeding off a variety of pests.
+The word ‘bug’ is often used for a variety of insects.
+But, damsel bugs are friendly bugs in the order Hemiptera, from the family Nabidae .
+There are hundreds of different species in this order, and most are predators, feeding off a variety of pests.

 These small bugs are tan or yellow-brown in color, with long front legs that they use to grip their prey.
 When they fold their wings, they make an X pattern on their backs.

-Their most significant feature is the ‘beak’ (rostrum) — a piercing needle-like protuberance from the mouth, tucked under the chin when not in use.
+Their most significant feature is the ‘beak’ (rostrum).
+This is a piercing needle-like protuberance from the mouth, tucked under the chin when not in use.
 They also exhibit bulbous eyes on slim heads and long noticeable antennae.

 Nabids have voracious appetites and are indiscriminate eaters, quickly devouring any insects in range.

-They prey on many garden pests and, in particular, devour vast numbers of ‘herbivores’ like aphids, leafhoppers, and cabbage worm caterpillars.
+They prey on many garden pests and, in particular, devour vast numbers of ‘herbivores’ like leafhoppers, aphids, four-lined plant bugs, and cabbage worm caterpillars.
 They also get through eggs, larvae, thrips, and spider mites on their daily hunts.

 Farmers also find them useful in controlling the population of Colorado potato beetles, feeding on the eggs and nymphs.